sameersbn/docker-gitlab/docs/container_registry.md

 ```
 ## Restoring Backups

-Gitlab also defines a rake task to restore a backup.
+GitLab also defines a rake task to restore a backup.

 Before performing a restore make sure the container is stopped and removed to avoid container name conflicts.